Liouville properties for differential inequalities with $(p,q)$ Laplacian operator: Introduction

 Our next result deals with differential inequality \eqref{main1} in the range of $s$ which are not covered in Theorem~\ref{t:s1}.
 In particular, we present a new and alternative proof based on Lemma~\ref{L5.1}, which eliminates the lower bound on $s$ required by Theorem~\ref{t:s1}.
 However, the critical case $s=q^*$ remains out of reach.

 \begin{thm} Let $q<N$, $\Omega$ be an exterior domain and $1<s<q_*$.
 Then the only nonnegative solution to \eqref{main1} is $u\equiv 0$. \end{thm}

 It is worth noting that Theorem~\ref{t:s2} improves Theorem~\ref{t:s1} by proving the nonexistence of nonnegative solutions to \eqref{main1} for the range $\{1 < s < q_* \leq p\}\cup \{1<q<s<p<q_*\}\cup\{1<s<q<p\leq q_*\}$ and provides an alternative proof to Theorem~\ref{t:s1} when $1<q<p<s<q_*$.
-As a matter of fact the proof of Theorem~\ref{t:s2} offers an alternative to the classical nonlinear capacitary method by Mitidieri and Pohozaev \cite{MP}, provided that higher regularity for solutions is available.
+As a matter of fact the proof of Theorem~\ref{t:s2} offers an alternative to the classical nonlinear capacity method by Mitidieri and Pohozaev \cite{MP}, provided that higher regularity for solutions is available.

-In particular, for the case $p=q$ and $s>p$, \cite{BP,SZ} employs the capacitary method of Mitidieri and Pohozaev, similar to the proof of Theorem~\ref{t:s1}.
+In particular, for the case $p=q$ and $s>p$, \cite{BP,SZ} employs the capacity method of Mitidieri and Pohozaev, similar to the proof of Theorem~\ref{t:s1}.
 For $1<s\leq p$, however, the argument of \cite{SZ} crucially depends on the existence of positive eigenfunctions and invariance of the equation under scaling, a consequence of the operator's homogeneity (see Lemma 2.8 therein).
+We also mention the works \cite{AS11a, AS11}, where similar problems are studied for a family of operators satisfying a general set of hypotheses.
+The authors employ maximum principle and weak Harnack estimates to establish their results.
+However, the arguments in these articles require either homogeneity of the operator or the validity of a weak Harnack inequality at {\it small scale}.
+Given the structure of our operator, the applicability of their methods in the present context remains unclear.

-In our present case, which is non-homogeneous, the capacitary method remains applicable for $s>p$ but breaks down for $s\leq p$.
+In our present case, which is non-homogeneous, the nonlinear capacity method remains applicable for $s>p$ but breaks down for $s\leq p$.
 Furthermore, the lack of homogeneity prevents us from using a positive eigenfunction (see the work of \cite{BF23} for eigenfunctions of this operator).
 To circumvent this difficulty, we instead rely on Lemma~\ref{L5.1}, thereby providing a new and alternative method in Theorem~\ref{t:s2} for establishing the Liouville property for \eqref{main1}.

-In the next theorem, we study differential inequality with $(p,q)$-Laplace operator in presence of nonlinear gradient terms. \begin{thm} Suppose $N\geq 2$, $1<q<N$, $s\geq 0$, $m> p-1$ and \eqref{L5.1A} holds true.
-Let $u$ be any positive solution of the inequality
+In the next theorem, we study differential inequality with $(p,q)$-Laplace operator in presence of nonlinear gradient terms. \begin{thm} Suppose $N\geq 2$, $1<q<N$, $s\geq 0$, $m> p-1$ and